Topic: [REJECTED] Tag implication: looking_down_at_viewer -> low-angle_view

 romanicyte2 said:

-The tag implication #67833 looking_down_at_viewer -> low-angle_view is pending approval.
+The tag implication #67833 looking_down_at_viewer -> low-angle_view has been rejected.

 Reason: I'm not 100% sure about this one, but it's kinda hard to picture a character looking down at the camera without the camera being at a low angle or at worm's eyes (that implies low-angle view) without stretching the definitions at least a bit.